BackMassey Qualification Regulations

 (d) speak freely and clearly in English.
 Students will be expected to contribute actively to discussion and to present ideas in classes.

 3. The University does not accept responsibility for academic failure that is attributable to a student's lack of competence in English.
 Students whose prior education was not in English are advised to take 192.101 English for Academic Purposes for Speakers of Other Languages in their first year at Massey to improve their preparedness to study at university level.
 Students who submit their work in te reo Māori are expected to meet equivalent standards in te re Māori.

-4. International students - all international students whose first language is not English will be required to provide satisfactory evidence of their proficiency in English, in the form of an Academic IELTS or TOEFL score, an equivalent recognised English language test, or other such evidence that is acceptable to Academic Board.
+4. International students – all international students whose first language is not English will be required to provide satisfactory evidence of their proficiency in English, in the form of an Academic IELTS or TOEFL score, an equivalent recognised English language test, or other such evidence that is acceptable to Academic Board.
 Satisfactory evidence from IELTS and TOEFL is as follows:

 (a) IELTS – Academic IELTS (International English Language Testing System) score of 6.0 for undergraduate programmes with no band less than 5.5, and 6.5 for postgraduate programmes with no band less than 6.0.

 The Massey University centre for Professional and Continuing Education is a registered IELTS testing centre.
 Results are usually available two weeks after candidates have sat a test.

 (b) TOEFL – (Princeton Test of English as a Foreign language) score of 550 paper-based test (213 computer-based test or 80 internet-based test) for undergraduate students and 575 paper-based test (232 computer-based test or 90 internet-based test) for postgraduate students.
 An additional TWE (Test of Written English) score of 4 (Essay Rating 4.0 or Writing 19 for undergraduate students, 20 for postgraduate students) is required.
 TOEFL tests listening comprehension, knowledge of grammar, vocabulary and reading comprehension.
 TWE (Essay Rating or Writing) tests ability to write sustained English prose.